 Japan also has solutions to loneliness in the entertainment branch.
 I think of Hatsune Miku, the holographic pop star who opened Lady Gaga's tour and sells shows around the world, despite not being human.

-What you may not know is that this 2.800-year-old blue-haired eternal lady can be a companion.
-For around € XNUMX plus a monthly subscription, buyers can purchase a “black sphere” containing Miku: a girlfriend in the house.
+What you may not know is that this 2.800-year-old blue-haired eternal lady can serve as a companion.
+For around € XNUMX plus a monthly subscription, buyers can purchase a "black sphere" containing Miku: a girlfriend in the house.

 "The classic model where people get married and have children won't necessarily make you happy," she says Akihiko Kondou, one of Miku's 3.700 multidimensional husbands.
 "I love her and see her as a real human."

 For the less romantic there is Strike, the interactive robot disguised as a fluffy white seal that aims to provide the same proven benefits of pet therapy.

 The website reads: "Paro has five types of sensors: tactile, light, hearing, temperature and posture, with which he can perceive people and the context".
 It also mimics the sounds of baby seals.

 Of course, there are even more playful anti-solitude products coming out of Tokyo.

 IPhone cases that hold your hand, pillows with the faces of famous people and other amenities.
 There is also the Tranquility chair, a kind of gigantic rag doll that will surround you with affection at the modest price of 420 euros.